dbeaver/cloudbeaver-deploy/k8s/README.md

     Private Key: `ingressSsl/privkey.pem`
 - Deploy Cloudbeaver with Helm: `helm install cloudbeaver ./ --values ./values.yaml`

-### Version update procedure.
+### Version update procedure

-- Change directory to `cloudbeaver-deploy/k8s`.
+1. Change directory to `cloudbeaver-deploy/k8s`.
+2. Update your deployment files:
+   - Fetch the latest changes: `git fetch`.
+   - Switch to the matching release branch: `git checkout <version>` (for example, `git checkout 26.1.0`).
-- Change value of `imageTag` in configuration file `values.yaml` with a preferred version.
-Go to next step if tag `latest` set.
+3. Change the value of `imageTag` in the `values.yaml` configuration file to the preferred version.
+Skip this step if the tag is set to `latest`.
-- Upgrade cluster: `helm upgrade cloudbeaver ./ --values ./values.yaml`
+4. Upgrade the cluster: `helm upgrade cloudbeaver ./ --values ./values.yaml`.

 ### OpenShift deployment